 Pasta is a staple for the non-carnivores in our family kitchen.
 Our non-carnivores are actually “pescatarians,” as they eat seafood and fish.
-Hence a sauce of clams is considered to be a non-meat meal.
+Hence a sauce of clam is considered to be a non-meat meal.

 If you have a favorite brand of clams/clam juice, use it!
 Our go to brand of clams and clam juice is Bar Harbor Foods (from Maine/Canada).
 If you cannot locate Bar Harbor Foods brand of clams and clam juice in your local market it is available at Amazon.